akilby/drug_pricing/README.md

 ### 1. Environment variables
 This project utilizes the python "dotenv" package to read secret information as environment variables.

-For security reasons, the file containing these environment is not tracked on git.
+For security reasons, the file containing these environment variables is not tracked on git.
 In order to make the git version of the project functional:

 A. Create a file named `.env` in the project root
 B. Store the following variables in there with your own credentials/info